 According to the Zero Waste International Alliance.
 “Implementing zero waste will eliminate all discharges to land, water or air that are a threat to planetary, human, animal or plant health.”

 Sometimes zero waste is described in different terminology.

 - Waste-free living

 - Lower impact living

-In a linear economy, resources are changed into goods, used and then disposed of.
-There is very little reclaiming done and most of the resources are lost to burning or landfill.
+In a linear economy, resources are changed into goods, used, and then disposed of.
+There is very little reclaiming done, and most of the resources are lost to burning or landfills.